Infant Malpractice: Medical Malpractice Attorneys for Babies

 Infant Medical Malpractice Attorneys

 If you are seeking the help of a lawyer, it is very important to choose a highly experienced lawyer and firm.
-Birth Injury attorney Jesse Reiter, president of Reiter & Walsh ABC Law Centers, has been focusing solely on birth injury cases since 1987; most of his cases involve hypoxic-ischemic encephalopathy (HIE) and cerebral palsy.
-Partners Jesse Reiter and Rebecca Walsh are currently recognized as being two of the best medical malpractice attorneys in America by U.S. News and World Report, which also recognized ABC Law Centers as being one of the best medical malpractice law firms in the nation.
+Birth Injury attorney Jesse Reiter, president of ABC Law Centers (Reiter & Walsh, P.C.), has been focusing solely on birth injury cases since 1987; most of his cases involve hypoxic-ischemic encephalopathy (HIE) and cerebral palsy.
+Partners Jesse Reiter and Rebecca Walsh are recognized by U.S. News and World Report for their experience as plaintiff medical malpractice attorneys.
 The attorneys at ABC Law Centers have won many awards for their advocacy of children and are members of the Birth Trauma Litigation Group (BTLG) and the Michigan Association for Justice (MAJ).